jamesqquick/jamesqquick-site/src/data/blog/2024-10-25-why-you-cant-pass-functions-from-server-to-client-components.md

 };
 ```

 If I wanted to pass the function `incrementAge` to the client, how would the client know about the `age` variable?
 The answer is, it wouldn't and this code would fail.
-Because the client won't have any context for the original scope on the server, there's no way to safely pass functions from the server to the client.
+Since the client won't have any context for the original scope on the server, there's no way to safely pass functions from the server to the client.

 You may also start to wonder, what about passing [pure functions](https://www.geeksforgeeks.org/pure-functions-in-javascript/), ones that don't mutate or "reach outside of themselves".
 That's a good idea, but the reality is, functions don't inherently require that.
 It's just a paradigm you **can** follow.
+Therefore, you can't depend on the developer only passing pure functions.

 All in all, there's no way to guarantee that a function passed from the server to the client would be able to run successfuly.
 Therefore, functions cannot be passed from Server to Client components because they are not serializable.